ordina-jworks/ordina-jworks.github.io/_posts/2019-07-11-deploy-spring-boot-kubernetes.md

 # Deploying your Spring Boot application in the cloud with Kubernetes

 Assuming you have already heard of Kubernetes, you are probably aware of the continuing growth of this platform.
-More and more platforms are growing in popularity because of the flexibility of these technologies.
-Look at OpenShift, Cloud Foundry, ....
+More and more Kubernetes based platforms are growing in popularity because of the proven record of Kubernetes.
+Examples are OpenShift, Cloud Foundry, PKS, ....

-As adaptation is growing, many developers are wondering how they effectively use this platform to deploy their application in the cloud with a Kubernetes cluster and use its benefits.
+As adaptation is growing, many developers are wondering how to effectively use these platforms to deploy their application in the cloud on a kubernetes cluster and make full use of its benefits.

-Many big providers have already picked up Kubernetes and are providing their own implementations.
+Many big providers have already picked up Kubernetes and are providing their own (semi) managed implementations.
 A couple of examples are [Amazon Web Services (EKS)](https://aws.amazon.com/eks/){:target="_blank" rel="noopener noreferrer"}, [Google Cloud Platform (GKE)](https://cloud.google.com/kubernetes-engine/){:target="_blank" rel="noopener noreferrer"}, [Azure (AKS](https://azure.microsoft.com/nl-nl/services/kubernetes-service/){:target="_blank" rel="noopener noreferrer"}, [DigitalOcean](https://www.digitalocean.com/products/kubernetes/){:target="_blank" rel="noopener noreferrer"}, ....

+In this post we will take a look at how you can use Kubernetes to deploy a Spring Boot application.

 ## Prerequisites
 * [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/){:target="_blank" rel="noopener noreferrer"}
 * A Spring Boot project
-* A Kubernetes cluster in the cloud (you can use [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/){:target="_blank" rel="noopener noreferrer"} if you want to try this on your local machine)
+* A Kubernetes cluster.
+This can be a cluster in the cloud, in an on premise datacenter or you can use [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/{:target="_blank" rel="noopener noreferrer"} if you want to try this on your local machine)

 ## First things first: creating a Docker image